Urban planning of Barcelona: 19th Century

-In this period there was a great economic revitalization, linked to the Industrial Revolution —especially the textile industry—, which in turn led to a Catalan cultural renaissance.
-Between 1854 and 1859, the city walls were demolished, allowing the city to expand, which was the reason for the Eixample project, drawn up by Ildefons Cerdà in 1859.
-Likewise, thanks to the revolution of 1868, the demolition of the Citadel was achieved, whose land was transformed into a public park.
+In this period there was a great economic revitalization, linked primarily to the textile industry, which in turn led to a Catalan cultural renaissance.
+Between 1854 and 1859, the city walls were demolished, allowing the city to expand, under a project called the Eixample, drawn up by Ildefons Cerdà in 1859.
+After the revolution of 1868, the Citadel was also demolished and the land transformed into a public park.
 The population grew, especially thanks to immigration from the rest of Spain, reaching 400,000 inhabitants by the end of the century.

-The Industrial Revolution had a rapid consolidation in Catalonia, being a pioneer in the national territory in the implementation of manufacturing procedures initiated in Great Britain in the eighteenth century.
-In 1800 there were 150 textile factories in Barcelona, including El Vapor, founded by Josep Bonaplata.
+Although chintz printing was well established in Barcelona since the 18th century, the industrial era proper began with the founding in 1832 of the Bonaplata Factory, founded by Josep Bonaplata.
 In 1849 the complex La España Industrial, owned by the Muntadas brothers, was opened in Sants.
-The textile industry grew steadily until the crisis of 1861, caused by the shortage of cotton due to the American Civil War.
+The textile industry grew steadily until a crisis in 1861, caused by the shortage of cotton due to the American Civil War.
 The metallurgical industry was also gaining importance, boosted by the creation of the railroad and steam navigation.
-In 1836 the Nueva Vulcano foundry opened in La Barceloneta and, in 1841, La Barcelonesa, the predecessor of La Maquinista Terrestre y Marítima (1855), one of the most important factories in the history of Barcelona, started up.
+In 1836 the Nueva Vulcano foundry opened in La Barceloneta and, in 1841, La Barcelonesa began, one of the predecessors of La Maquinista Terrestre y Marítima (1855), one of the most important factories in the history of Barcelona.

 Industrialization brought about important changes in the urban planning of the city, due to the new needs of the economic sectors of the capitalist system, which required a strong concentration of labor and auxiliary services.
 Barcelona thus underwent an important leap to modernity, characterized by three factors: the population migration from the countryside to the city, the link between industrial and urban developments, and a better articulation of the territory through a wide network of roads and railroads, which will lead Barcelona to become a colonizing metropolis of its territorial environment.